link2hassan/Islam-Astronomy-and-Arabic-Print/README.md

 ##

 Some twenty-one years after the publication of Titles of Honor, Selden’s Mare Clausum was published.
 Its thesis supported the legal doctrine of a country’s ownership and dominion of the waters contiguous to its coastline.
-Middle Temple Library owns a 1635 edition, published in London, which uses a combination of Hebraic script and blackletter Gothic.<br><br><br><br>
+Middle Temple Library owns a 1635 edition, published in London, which uses a combination of Hebraic script and blackletter Gothic.
+<br><br>
 In 1636, a new edition was published in Leiden – Lvgdvni Batavorvm – which, as an established centre of printing in its own right, had begun experimenting with Arabic metal type.
 <br><br>
 Both the Titles and the 1636 Leiden edition of Mare include typeset Arabic characters that are somewhat disjointed and contain a number of large gaps where the printer has attempted to provide enough room to fit the Arabic script neatly alongside the Latin print.